MarkusHackspacher/pyLottoSimu/README.md

 a simulation of Lotto Germany (pick 6 out of 49), Lotto Austria (pick 6 out of 45), EuroMillionen, Powerball Lottery US, Mega Millions lottery and Hot Lotto Sizzler system.

+The program is developed on [github.com/MarkusHackspacher/pyLottoSimu](https://github.com/MarkusHackspacher/pyLottoSimu).
+Feedback and contributions are welcome.

 install
 -------